 If we move a little upmarket to, say, around the price of £1500 (as it happens the average income last year!) we find ourselves at the door to Jaguar ownership but sadly £100 short, as it happens.
 Oddly once again a certain uniformity sets in at the point where Jaguar have pitched their marquee: Triumph, Lancia and even certain German makers such as BMW of Bavaria have oddly similar-looking motor vehicles to offer the man on the move.
-Just below that point we find a curiously contrasting pair of vehicles for the man with £1500 and no more to spend.
-Those cars are the Fiat 2300 saloon and the Humber Super Snipe, neither cars one can accuse of being in the first flush of youth as both have been on sale for almost a decade.
+Yet, just a little below that point we find a curiously contrasting pair of vehicles for the man with £1500 and no more to spend.
+Those cars are the Fiat 2300 saloon and the Humber Super Snipe.
+Neither of these cars can one accuse of being in the first flush of youth as both have been on sale for almost a decade.

 That the motoring market has seen fit to throw such disparate competitors into a struggle for sales supremacy at this level can only be a source of pleasure to a man about to buy his £1500 car.
 He can have the comfortable and refined grandeur of the Humber Super Snipe with its Churchillian associations, or the continental exoticism of Fiat’s very respected 2300 saloon.
 Both cars can convey four adults in comfort and at high speed but do so in markedly different ways.

-For this motor comparison we toured the east of Scotland, took the steam ferry from Rosyth to Zeebrugge in the Netherlands, and motored on to Calais and then stopped in Ashford, Kent.
+For this motor comparison we toured the east of Scotland, took the steam ferry from Rosyth to Zeebrugge in the Netherlands, and motored on to Calais and concluded in Ashford, Kent.

-The Super Snipe superficially resembles Humber’s Hawk with which some bodywork is indeed shared.
+The Super Snipe superficially resembles Humber’s own Hawk with which some bodywork is indeed shared.
 But the similarity ends there because the Super Snipe has two extra cylinders to its credit ( it has a 2965 cc ohv motor).
 Further distinction has been added by dint of a new, more steamlined and modern roofline, six side glasses and four headlamps.
 The vehicle also has the option of the renowned Laycock de Normanville overdrive mechanism which affords the possibility of quiet high speed motoring at very low engine revolutions.
-This obviates the problem of having the gear ratios suited to low-speed driving uneven roads and moving off and a top-gear suited for the A-roads rather than the new motorways that are spreading across this green and pleasant land.
+This obviates the problem of having the gear ratios governed by the needs of low-speed driving on uneven roads and moving off which in turn can mean a high gear ill-suited to the speeds possible on the new motorways that are spreading across this green and pleasant land.
+The Laycock system effectively adds a speed above fourth, which still permits flexible and quiet A-road driving and also makes high steady speeds attainable at lowish engine revolutions; cars without such a “fifth” gear must spin quite quickly at, say, 90 mph to the detriment of economy and calm progress.

 Turning back to the matter of the Laycock de Normanville overdrive on the Humber, I had a chance to consider its workings as we sailed the 18 hours from Rosyth to Zeebrugge.
 This was no easy task as the crossing entertained us with some rolling seas and high winds.
 One of the commercial vehicles was not tethered tightly to the deck and rolled free, crushing the Humber’s rear right wing such that it had to be removed to allow the wheel to rotate.
 That was done using a blow-torch located among the ship’s inventory.

 In fact, poor weather meant we had to wait two days in the pleasant if confined locale of the Arthur Hotel in nearby Queensferry before our sailing (snapper Cyril joked there was more room in the Humber).
 There isn’t so much to do at Queensferry but the landlord had an ample supply of Scotch and half coronas to keep us occupied.
 The photographer took some nice snaps of the fine iron bridge that looms over the hotel and I had a good sleep-in both days.
-The haggis was off but we enjoyed the Scotch broth.
+The haggis was off but we enjoyed the Scotch broth – the best I have had this side of Lothian and better even the version served by Peugeot Automobiles on the occasion of the English launch of the 404.

 The Laycock de Normanville’s engagement is driven by hydraulics.
-Let us look in detail it how it operates.
+Let us look now in detail at how it operates, a simple matter really.
 A reciprocating pump provides pressure, it being activated by following a cam on the gear box’s main shaft.
 In so doing the pump increases the system’s pressure.
 Using a switch inside the car, the driver engages overdrive.
 This might be when one settles down to a fast cruising speed as we did during testing on the Ferry Toll Road (where there is good warm food trailer selling wares to hungry commercial drivers!).

 In contrast to this technical wizardry, the Borg Warner of the Fiat is comparatively hum-drum.
 Interestingly, Borg-Warner have had some experience with overdrive transmissions so it is peculiar that Fiat have chosen to reject this path in favour of the 3-speed automatic.
-The 1967 unit is not very different from the M-35 of 1965 barring the provision of an external transmission oil cooler, a fiddly and fussy little detail that does not, to my mind inspire much confidence, striking one as a remedy to a problem that could otherwise be avoided.
-Another curiosity is that the Humber also offers a Borg-Warner unit, so it looks like they are hedging their bets at the Rootes group office.
+The 1967 unit is not very different from the M-35 of 1965 barring the provision of an external transmission oil cooler, a fiddly and fussy little detail that does not, to my mind inspire much confidence, striking one as a remedy to a problem that could otherwise be avoided by other and simpler means.
+Another curiosity is that Humber also offers a Borg-Warner unit, so it looks like they are hedging their bets at the Rootes group office.

 Miles covered: 12 (we got a bit lost between the hotel and the ferry).

 Day 3.
 At Zeebrugge we drove to and stayed at the Palace Hotel, a veritable wedding-cake of a building and took stock of the journey so far.
 The Humber showed us a car with a high-grade of finish and plenty of room for the busy bank-manager’s family when they are touring during holiday time.
 The Fiat 2300 is touted as a car for a wide variety of motoring needs but is more of a sporting saloon.
-An estate is offered.
-The car has a twin-choke carburettor (Stromberg) and in the back a fine, large ashtray is set in front of those positioned on the comfortable if rather Spartan cloth seats.
-The fuel tanks of the Fiat is a rather paltry 13 gallons compared to the Humber’s majestic 16 imperial gallons.
+An estate is offered too and is much the better car.
+The Fiat has a twin-choke carburetor (Stromberg) and in the back a fine, large ashtray is set in front of those positioned on the comfortable if rather Spartan cloth seats.
+The fuel tank of the Fiat is a rather paltry 13 gallons compared to the Humber’s majestic 16 imperial gallons.
 By our calculations, the Fiat achieved about 22 miles per gallon while the Humber could boast a range of 20 t0 25 mpg, not bad for such a large and heavy car.

 Miles covered: 3.

-We motored on from Zeebrugge to Calais and then ferried back to Ashford after taking the Dover-Calais boat.
-This tour offered a good mix of realistic driving conditions though the Fiat suffered a severe blow when a careless motorist in Calais lost control and hit the passenger side of the car, breaking the windows and removing the rear bumper.
+We motored on from Zeebrugge to Calais (in very congested conditions) and then ferried back to Ashford after taking the Dover-Calais boat.
+The steak and chips deserves a special mention – it revolted me.
+This tour offered a good overall mix of realistic driving conditions though the Fiat suffered a severe blow when a careless motorist in Calais lost control and hit the passenger side of the car, breaking the windows and removing the rear bumper.
+The Fiat dealer plundered a car for spare glass so as to allow us to carry on.

-To compare these cars is no easy feat.
+To compare these cars is not an easy feat.
 Perhaps if we turn to their driving characteristics we find some way to see which is the best as its chosen task.
-The Humber Super Snipe is an assured car for travelling comfortably from town to town and even on the new fast motorways.
-Yet its powerful engine allows it to handle the challenges of smaller lanes where the speeds rise and fall with each change of direction and each corner negotiated.
+The Humber Super Snipe is an assured car for travelling comfortably from town to town and especially on the new, fast motorways.
+Yet its powerful, adroit engine allows it to handle the challenges of smaller lanes where the speeds rise and fall with each change of direction and each corner negotiated.

-The Fiat on the other hand offers assured high-speed motoring above 110 mph though the compromise is a somewhat less pliant suspension.
+The Fiat, on the other hand, offers assured high-speed motoring above 110 mph though the necessary compromise is a somewhat less pliant suspension than Humber affords.
 Some drivers may prefer the Fiat’s light steering and the way in which the steering signalled conditions at the road’s surface.
-Others might decide that the Humber approach of refinement and cossetting might be more suitable for today’s ever busier and congested roads.
-Where can one drive at speeds over 80 mph now, one might ask?
+Others might decide that the Humber approach of refinement and cossetting might be more suitable for today’s ever busier and confined roads.
+Where can one drive at speeds over 70 mph now, one might ask?

 But Fiat do offer an alternative to Humber’s approach which is certainly intriguing.
 I could not find very many obvious faults with Fiat’s design even if appears somewhat American on the outside and Spartan on the inside.
 The 2300 certainly lays the ground for a promising move upmarket for Fiat and when the time comes for a successor we can be sure it will at the very least, be an interesting and capable vehicle which ought to attract more buyers from the upper echelons of the car-buying public.